SWPSCO/nockster/siger-js/README.md

 const device = new SigerDevice({ debug: false });

-// check if Web Serial is supported if (!SigerDevice.isSupported()) {
+// check if WebHID/Web Serial is supported if (!SigerDevice.isSupported()) {
-  console.error('Web Serial API not supported in this browser');
+  console.error('WebHID/Web Serial API not supported in this browser');
 }

-await device.connect({ baudRate: 115200 });
+await device.connect();

 if (device.isConnected()) {
   console.log('Connected to Siger device');